dmics/organizingdata/readme.md

 #### Academy Award Nominee Metadata

+#### British Pound to US Dollar Conversion Data
+This is a GBP to USD conversion rate dataset from 1927 to 2017 downloaded from [MeasuringWorth.com](https://www.measuringworth.com).

 ### Organizing Comics Metadata
 This portion is adapted from [Thomas Padilla's 'Getting Started with OpenRefine'](http://thomaspadilla.org/dataprep/)